linibensonjr/nd-trivia-api/README.md

 You will need to run

 ```
 $ npm install
 ```
-This will install the frontend dependencies.
+This will install the neccessary frontend dependencies.

-Finally, to get the frontend server running, execute
+Finally, run
 ```
 npm start
 ```
-Goto http://localhost:3000 to view the page on the browser.
+This will the start the server at http://localhost:3000

 ## API Reference